 April Raymond lived in Hawaii and taught scriptures at Sunday School with Lori.

-April testified that she believed that Lori was “subtly grooming” her during a 2019 trip where Lori was pushing her belief system.
-April also testified that Lori told her that she was “done” with JJ.
+Raymond testified that she believed Lori was “subtly grooming” her during a 2019 trip, during which Lori pushed her belief system.
+She also testified that Lori told her that she was “done” with JJ.

-April testified that she was not interested in joining Lori’s group, and began to distance herself.
+Raymond testified that she was not interested in joining Lori’s group and began to distance herself.

 Sarena Sharpe

-Sarena Sharpe was friends with Lori Vallow Daybell and was mentioned by both Melanie Gibb and Zulema Pastenes during testimony as being involved in the group’s castings.
+Sarena Sharpe was friends with Lori and was mentioned by both Melanie Gibb and Zulema Pastenes during testimony as being involved in the group’s castings.

-In a recorded interview with police, Sarena told police that she met Lori, Chad and Melanie at a conference.
+In a recorded interview with police, Sharpe told police that she met Lori, Chad and Gibb at a conference.
 She said that Lori talked to her about things that were not part of LDS teachings and that she believed them at the time.

 Samantha Gwilliam

-Samantha Gilliam testifies in court on April 28, 2023.
+Samantha Gwilliam testifies in court on April 28, 2023.
 (Sketch by Lisa Cheney)

 Samantha Gwilliam is Tammy Daybell’s only sister.
 Samantha testified in court that Tammy’s funeral happened so quickly that some family members couldn’t attend, and that she was devastated to learn that Chad had quickly remarried after Tammy’s death.